The U.S. Pharmacopeial Convention (USP) (Associate) Science & Standards Liaison, Biologics in Rockville, Maryland

-BS. level candidates with minimum of fifteen (15) yrs of commensurate experience.
+BS. level candidates with minimum of fifteen (15) years of commensurate experience

-Experience with pharmaceutical and biotechnology product development and characterization for gene and cell therapies, genomics and vaccines.
+Experience with pharmaceutical and biotechnology product development and characterization for peptides, oligonucleotides and proteins.

-Preferable experience with analytical techniques of recombinant therapeutic proteins, peptides, and carbohydrates, such as HPLC, CE, cIEF, MS, and NMR
+Preferable experience with analytical techniques such as HPLC, CE, cIEF, MS, and NMR.

 Ability to write technical reports related to material characterization, references standard evaluations, and method development.